 A drywall installer can paint, finish drywall work and install various surfaces.
 They can also be referred to as drywallers or installers.
 Some of the easy and quick textures that your drywall installer can give to your house

 The joint-taping compound is commonly known as drywall mud.
-It can be obtained at any home improvement store and can be used to simulate a stucco finish on walls.
+It can be purchased at any home improvement store and used to simulate a stucco finish on walls.
 Even if you plan a DIY, you can get satisfying results with this practically fail-safe procedure.
 Working with a compound has a few advantages.
 One is that you can quickly start over if you apply too much or place it incorrectly.
 Usually, drywall installers use a trowel or a squeegee with indentations to apply joint compound.

 The stomp-knockdown technique requires drywall experts to repeatedly strike a wall covered in a compound with a particular brush.
 With each blow, some of the mud slides away from the wall.
 The drywall installer follows up with a knife or paint scraper to remove unwelcome peaks before the compound begins to dry.